 How Exercise Contributes to Spine Health

-Its no secret how beneficial exercise is for the human body.
-We are supposed to be active people and while lifestyles and work can make that harder to do, its important to get at least some exercise each day.
+It’s no secret how beneficial exercise is for the human body.
+We are supposed to be active people and while lifestyles and work can make that harder to do, it’s important to get at least some exercise each day.
 One part of our bodies that craves being put to use through exercise are our spines.
-Having a strong back”, to put it in simple terms, is important for not only our day-to-day lives, but long term health also.
+Having a “strong back”, to put it in simple terms, is important for not only our day-to-day lives, but long term health also.

 The good news for those of us wanting to maintain a healthy spine is that there is a massive variety of exercises and fitness plans that are out there and are both enjoyable and effective.